-Proceeding: As used herein, refers to the NMSU administrative disciplinary process, to include hearings and appeals, unless otherwise indicated.
+Proceeding: The NMSU administrative disciplinary process, to include hearings and appeals, unless otherwise indicated.

-Result: As used herein, the findings, and any resulting sanctions issued, as a result of NMSU administrative disciplinary process, to include hearings and appeals, unless otherwise indicated.
+Result: The findings, and any resulting sanctions issued, as a result of NMSU administrative disciplinary process, to include hearings and appeals, unless otherwise indicated.

 Risk Reduction: Precautionary measures that may be taken by an individual or a group in order to lessen the chance of an incident, injury, or violence.